-Far Cry 5 review
+Far Cry 5 full review

 Since Ubisoft acquired the rights of the franchise, Far Cry has done a fair bit of globe-trotting in order to find charismatic villains.
 The Jackal taunted players as they contracted Malaria, Vaas taught us the definition of insanity, and Pagan Min wore some very snazzy suits and swaggered around like a classically trained British actor.